View Printable PDF Version |

 McCarthy S, Tauber C, Gore J.

-Female pelvic anatomy: MR assessment of variations during the menstrual cycle and with use of oral contraceptives.
+Female pelvic anatomy: MR assessment of variations during the menstrual cycle

 Radiology.